-- Pre-numbered receipts were not used when collecting cash. - We noted four elementary schools within the District that carried out extraclassroom activities. - We noted two clubs that had not had activity within the past two years. - We noted two clubs that had negative balances as of June 30, 2022.
+- Pre-numbered receipts were not used when collecting cash. - We noted four elementary schools within the District that carried out extraclassroom activities. - We noted two clubs that had not had activity within the past two years.

 We recommend District personnel adhere to internal and external policies related to extraclassroom activities.
 Furthermore, we recommend cross-training of personnel overseeing extraclassroom activities.